Online Grocery Shopping. I am CONVINCED it is the #1 timesaver for a busy mom or dad…

 Straight up Bribery.

-No chore can’t be accomplished when a lollipop is dangled out there, conning even the most cunning of underage subjects into a little child labor.
+No chore can’t be accomplished when a lollipop is dangled out there, conning even the most cunning of pint-sized people into a little child labor.
 Works.
 EVERY.
 Time.

 Happy online food shopping to one and all!!

 Pin this online grocery shopping info for later!